Impact

 We hold regular Slow Museums sessions at our venues, providing a welcoming environment for anyone with a disability or who needs more time to visit museums and galleries.

-The Wellbeing programme supports adults in mental health recovery with a variety of needs, from those in clinical settings, to connecting with people through community support services.
+We support adults in mental health recovery with a variety of needs, from those in clinical settings, to connecting with people through community support services.

-The Recovery programme works with addiction support services to provide activities and resources to aid people in their recovery journey.
+We work with addiction support services to provide activities and resources to aid people in their recovery journey.

 Climate